sidchn/Some-CTF-challenges/README.md

 # CTF-Warmup-Challenges
-Some begineer level ctf challenges.
+Some beginner level ctf challenges.

 If you need a hint you can contact me on twitter @sidchn_20